Future Proof Housing:

 I was introduced to this international trend of social or affordable housing being built to the passive house standard when I published a previous paper -The Housing Productivity Story -where I discussed an economic theory explaining why New Zealand’s unresponsive housing market could be causing poor productivity due to staff recruitment and retention difficulties.

 An Interest.co.nz reader contributed with a video that described an innovative project in Heidelberg, Germany that is performing brilliantly by building a large scale 100% passive house standard residential and commercial district.

 One of the key features of the German initiative is house builders can access low cost 1% interest loans up to the value of 75,000 euros if they are constructing energy efficient buildings.
 In the Heidelberg example the whole development of 5000 homes plus the commercial and industrial buildings are all being built to the passive house standard.

-This is a good idea because energy efficiency features can add 15% to upfront build costs yet in the long-run energy efficiency savings outweigh build costs.
+This is a good idea because energy efficiency features can add 15% to upfront build costs (for bespoke houses much less for multi-unit dwellings) yet in the long-run energy efficiency savings outweigh build costs.

 If New Zealand implemented a ‘future proofing’ housing construction policy not only would it help the housing and urban development sector meet the countries carbon zero by 2050 target, over time there would be a gradual improvement in the quality of its housing stock, which is notorious for being cold, damp and unhealthy.